Argyle Capital Management Inc. Has $548,000 Stock Holdings in NextEra Energy, Inc. (NYSE:NEE)

-Several other large investors have also made changes to their positions in the company.
-Ninety One SA PTY Ltd increased its stake in shares of NextEra Energy by 15.7% in the first quarter.
-Ninety One SA PTY Ltd now owns 16,641 shares of the utilities provider’s stock valued at $1,433,000 after buying an additional 2,262 shares in the last quarter.
-Girard Partners LTD. boosted its holdings in NextEra Energy by 24.1% in the first quarter.
-Girard Partners LTD. now owns 144,108 shares of the utilities provider’s stock valued at $12,207,000 after acquiring an additional 27,996 shares during the last quarter.
-Keel Point LLC boosted its holdings in NextEra Energy by 19.5% in the first quarter.
-Keel Point LLC now owns 5,614 shares of the utilities provider’s stock valued at $476,000 after acquiring an additional 917 shares during the last quarter.
-Patron Partners LLC boosted its holdings in NextEra Energy by 7.4% in the first quarter.
-Patron Partners LLC now owns 10,560 shares of the utilities provider’s stock valued at $894,000 after acquiring an additional 729 shares during the last quarter.
-Finally, Machina Capital S.A.S. bought a new position in NextEra Energy in the first quarter valued at about $220,000.
-Institutional investors own 77.89% of the company’s stock.
+A number of other institutional investors have also recently bought and sold shares of the stock.
+Geode Capital Management LLC boosted its holdings in NextEra Energy by 2.6% in the fourth quarter.
+Geode Capital Management LLC now owns 31,922,835 shares of the utilities provider’s stock valued at $2,971,390,000 after acquiring an additional 796,968 shares during the last quarter.
+Norges Bank bought a new position in NextEra Energy during the fourth quarter worth about $2,724,059,000.
+Fisher Asset Management LLC boosted its holdings in NextEra Energy by 3.3% during the fourth quarter.
+Fisher Asset Management LLC now owns 15,077,243 shares of the utilities provider’s stock worth $1,407,611,000 after buying an additional 484,081 shares during the last quarter.
+1832 Asset Management L.P. boosted its holdings in NextEra Energy by 29.4% during the fourth quarter.
+1832 Asset Management L.P. now owns 9,406,722 shares of the utilities provider’s stock worth $881,233,000 after buying an additional 2,136,829 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. boosted its holdings in NextEra Energy by 2.9% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 9,027,918 shares of the utilities provider’s stock worth $842,847,000 after buying an additional 253,865 shares during the last quarter.
+Institutional investors and hedge funds own 77.89% of the company’s stock.

 NYSE:NEE opened at $80.25 on Monday.
 The firm has a market capitalization of $157.65 billion, a price-to-earnings ratio of 108.45, a price-to-earnings-growth ratio of 3.03 and a beta of 0.45.
 NextEra Energy, Inc. has a twelve month low of $67.22 and a twelve month high of $93.73.
 The stock’s 50 day moving average price is $74.72 and its two-hundred day moving average price is $78.82.
 The company has a quick ratio of 0.42, a current ratio of 0.49 and a debt-to-equity ratio of 1.16.